What is Slow Architecture?

 What is “Slow Architecture”?
 Slow Architecture is a movement toward building homes that are space- and energy-efficient, look attractive, harmonize with the surrounding area, and create a smaller carbon footprint.
 Slow Architecture compared to building McMansions is kind of like Slow Food versus Fast Food as cooking styles.

-What makes Slow Architecture "slow?"
 Literally, Slow Homes take time to build.
-Just like it takes time to cook food that honors the native flavors and ingredients of the region, homes that work with their environment take time to design and build.
+Just as it takes time to cook food that honors the native flavors and ingredients of the region, homes that work with their environment take time to design and build.
 The main idea behind Slow Architecture is careful consideration of what both the home owner and the environment need.

 Slow Architecture aims to harmonize with the environment.
-"Harmonize" might sound flakey, but a home that agrees with its natural environment is the most cost-efficient option.
+"Harmonize" might sound flaky, but a home that agrees with its natural environment is really the most cost-efficient option.
 Maximizing natural light and building a home that is appropriate to the climate can save you thousands of dollars in heating, cooling, and lighting bills.
-Just like there's nothing hippy-dippy about a slow-cooked pot roast, there's no shame in building and furnishing a home in a way that it will last for generations and serve exactly its purpose, with no frills.
+Just like there's nothing hippy-dippy about a slow-cooked pot roast, there's no shame in building and furnishing a home in such a way that it will last for generations and serve exactly its purpose, with no frills.

-Things you can do to "slow" your house down:
+Try these practical ideas to "slow" your house down:

 - Fix it -- don't throw it out.
 Although many of the objects we have in our houses are meant to be disposable, Americans trash many items that are actually quite fixable.
 Next time something breaks or looks a little worn, ask yourself if you can tackle a simple DIY repair.